Space News

 10:23 p.m.
 ET, July 6, 2001 — The seller has responded with the following:

-If the seller is telling the truth and the listing was a hoax, he can still be prosecuted for fraud.
-As of this morning (after the auction was cancelled) NASA's investigation was continuing.
+If the listing was a hoax, the seller may still be prosecuted for fraud.
+As of Friday morning (July 6), after the auction was cancelled, NASA said its investigation was ongoing.

 2:11 a.m.
 ET, July 6, 2001 — The auction was canceled by the seller at 11:54 p.m.
 ET Thursday, a little over a day after it was first posted to eBay.